-- Air bubbles in the mounted preparation are the most common issue limiting reliable imaging.
-Any bubbles at mounting, including imperceptible ones, can grow dramatically as the DPX cures and shrinks.
-Bubbles can shift samples relative to the coverslip, make the coverslip uneven relative to the slide, or even contribute to cracks in the coverslip. - Preload the DPX dropper by lifting the tip out of the DPX and squeezing the bulb letting any DPX run down the inside wall of the bottle.
+- Preload the DPX dropper by lifting the tip out of the DPX and squeezing the bulb letting any DPX run down the inside wall of the bottle.
 While still squeezing the bulb, submerge the tip into the DPX and release the bulb to allow the tip to fill with DPX.
 Let the filled dropper sit before use to allow any air bubbles to rise to the top.
-If the dropper is squeezed while the tip is in the DPX, air bubbles may be introduced to the DPX. - Place your slide on the mounting platform in the hood and get a blank slide (supply kept in the hood) ready to use for pressing down on the cover glass in a later step. - 12.
+If the dropper is squeezed while the tip is in the DPX, air bubbles may be introduced to the DPX. - Place your slide on the mounting platform in the hood and get a blank slide (supply kept in the hood) ready to use for pressing down on the cover glass in a later step. - 13.
 DPX application.
 When the last xylene soak is completed, remove the cover glass from the xylene jar (while maintaining the known orientation of tissue-to-the-front and top-up) and firmly hold it between your thumb and index finger such that the surface with the tissue is horizontal.
 Immediately add 7±1 drops of DPX on top of the tissue.
 The tissue should become transparent.
 (Figure 7) - Xylene is highly volatile and the tissue can dry out very quickly.
 Add DPX promptly to the tissue to prevent it from drying out. - Wait approximately ~30 seconds to let the DPX self-level and spread around the cover glass.
 Hold the cover glass as level as possible to prevent the DPX from flowing off.
 Do not tilt the cover glass to speed distributing the DPX.
 This is known to cause problems in subsequent steps.